chriskilding/venv_do/README.md

 ## Options

-The `venv_do` module understands the following command-line options:
+The `venv_do` module understands the following options:

 - `-h, --help` Display the usage screen.
 - `--prompt PROMPT` Provides an alternative prompt prefix for this environment.